GSA-TTS/identity-site/README.md

 make setup
 ```

-To run locally in conjunction with [`identity-style-guide`](https://github.com/18F/identity-style-guide/), run the following commands:

-0. In the `identity-style-guide` directory, run `npm link`.
-This will create a symlink that will make changes to this repo accessible in `identity-site`

 Then, to start serving the site locally in development:

 ```
 make run
 ```

+To develop locally in conjunction with [`identity-style-guide`](https://github.com/18F/identity-style-guide/), run the following commands:

-This will start multiple processes that will watch for changes in your local `identity-style-guide` repository.
+1. In the `identity-style-guide` directory, run `npm link`.
+This will create a symlink that will make changes to this repo accessible in `identity-site`.
+2. In the `identity-site` directory, run `npm link identity-style-guide`.
+This will use the copy from your local machine in place of the one downloaded from NPM.

+While developing, you may want to automatically rebuild changes made to the style guide by running `npm start` in the `identity-style-guide` directory.
+Changes made in your local `identity-style-guide` repository will automatically trigger the static site to build.

 To run specs: